mrmartineau/rigel-vscode/README.md

 ### This is a port of the [Rigel theme](https://rigel.netlify.app/) for VS Code.

 > This theme is in beta and has not been published to the Visual Studio Marketplace
+> If you want to try it out, download my repo and move the folder into your `~/.vscode/extensions` directory.

 #### React